RIAEvangelist/node-http-server/README.md

 ---
 #### currently modifiable via any interface, commandline, bash, node etc.

     port        : 8080
     root        : Current Working Directory (where you execute the command from) domain      : 0.0.0.0
     index       : index.html
     verbose     : false
     noCache     : true
+    log         : false
+    logFunction : serverLogging

 `` port `` the port on which the server should run
 `` root `` the absolute location to the root dir for the public file system
 `` domain `` the domain which this server applies to.
 You can add more servers via the node `` domains `` implementation described below than you can via bash or commandline.
 If you want to accept incoming requests for ***ANY Applicable Domain*** use `` 0.0.0.0 `` this will allow any request that is pointed at this machine on the specified port to use this server config.
 `` index `` the default file to look for in a dir. if not found a **404** will be displayed
 `` verbose `` should the server display detailed info about what it is doing `` noCache `` should the server prevent caching
+`` log `` full path to log file, if specified file is not present it will be created, however the dir must be there. ie. /tmp/server.log
+`` logFunction `` this defaults to log JSON data in the `` log `` file.
+However, you can overwrite this and do whatever you like with the JSON data if you so choose.

 ---
 #### currently modifiable via node